akhilravuri1/CourierService/README.md

 # CourierService

-Calulates order amount after discount and time to deliver the order.
+Calculates order amount after discount and time to deliver the order.

 ## Prerequisite